Obama, Sanders rein in immigration rhetoric: Elder Dems reject open borders, defend assimilation

 “Open borders?
 That’s a Koch brothers proposal,” he said, referring to the conservative billionaire businessmen known for their political activism.
 “That’s a right-wing proposal which says essentially there is no United States.”

-When the interviewer said it would make the global poor richer, Sanders responded sharply: “And it would make everyone in American poorer and you’re doing away with the concept of the nation state and I don't think there's any country in the world that believes in that.”
+When the interviewer said it would make the global poor richer, Sanders responded sharply: “And it would make everyone in America poorer and you’re doing away with the concept of the nation state and I don't think there's any country in the world that believes in that.”